 There is a story told of Rabbi Abraham Kook, who lived in the early 20th century, prior to the establishment of the state of Israel.
 The story is told of a woman who burst into Rabbi Kook’s office, angry and complaining that Jews who violate the Sabbath are coming to Israel to live (as the Zionist political movement of the 19th and 20th centuries was in large part a secular movement).
 Rabbi Kook responded by saying how wonderful it is that even Jews who violate the Sabbath are coming to Israel to live!
 The woman is angry and complaining as a result of her negative perspective – even though secular Jews are coming to Israel, they are violating the Sabbath.
 Rabbi Kook, looking at exactly the same set of facts (secular Jews who violate the Sabbath and are coming to Israel to live), simply shifts the focus to the positive – even though secular Jews are violating the Sabbath, they are coming to Israel to live.
 This shift in perspective is responsible for Rabbi Kook feeling appreciative, thankful, respectful and tolerant toward secular Jews rather than angry or complaining – without condoning their violation of the Sabbath.

 Thus, reflected in this story of Rabbi Kook, and reflected in the Hebrew Bible in the stories of Jonah and Elijah, is that happiness is a means to a moral life.
 In the story of Rabbi Kook, the unhappiness and negative outlook of the woman prevents her from relating in a respectful way to secular Jews, and leads to division and strife between people – by contrast, the happiness, thankfulness and positive outlook of Rabbi Kook allows him to be respectful and tolerant of secular Jews, in spite of disagreement, and leads to peace and respect between people.
 In the stories of Jonah and Elijah, the Biblical texts offer a very harsh criticism in which both figures are portrayed not only as zealous and angry but as unhappy and depressed (and even wish to die), who do not understand that the essence of God’s way is that God is ultimately a God of compassion and forgiveness, and not strict justice.
 The terms Jews and Judaism (developed from the name of Judah, one of the ancient tribes of Israel) come from a root meaning thankfulness (להודות).
-Reflected in the stories of Jonah and Elijah then is the Biblical conception that a positive and optimistic psychological attitude of happiness, appreciation and thankfulness (rather than complaint and despair) is an essential element of a religious life not only as a result of but as a means to a moral life.
+Reflected in the stories of Jonah and Elijah then is the Biblical conception that a positive and optimistic psychological attitude of happiness, appreciation and thankfulness (rather than complaint and despair) is an essential element of a religious life not only as a result of a moral life (as in the opening verse of Psalms “Happy is the person who does not walk in the counsel of the wicked”) but also as a means to a moral life.